cityindex-attic/CIAPI.CS/README.markdown

 CityIndex terms and conditions related to usage of your account.

 ### Getting started
-Compiled version of CIAPI.CS are distributed via NuGet.org.
+Compiled versions of CIAPI.CS are distributed via NuGet.org.
 You must be running NuGet v1.6+.

 To install the latest stable version, search for CIAPI.CS in the NuGet VS2010 GUI, or run: